Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 The unique design of a flat plane crankshaft has a significant impact on engine performance.
 By evenly spacing the crank pins, the engine can achieve a more uniform firing order, leading to improved power delivery and smoother acceleration.
 Additionally, the design allows for better exhaust gas flow, minimizing back pressure and enhancing overall efficiency.

 In terms of functionality in engine performance, the flat plane crankshaft offers several advantages.
 The balanced weight distribution reduces vibrations, resulting in a smoother and more refined driving experience.
 The improved exhaust gas flow ensures that the engine can breathe more efficiently, maximizing power output.
-Overall, the design of the flat plane crankshaft plays a crucial role in enhancing engine performance and optimizing overall efficiency.
+Overall, the design of the flat plane crankshaft plays a crucial role in enhancing and optimizing overall efficiency.

 • Improved power delivery